top of page

 Current and recent projects

-(1) ‘Spatial-economic determinants of forest regeneration in the Amazon’ (with Lykke Andersen, Ben Balmford, Sabrina Eisenbarth, Ben Groom, Ville Inkinen, Fabiana Karina, Sarah Meier, Lorenzo Sileci, and Diana Weinhold)
+(with Lykke Andersen, Fabiana Argandona, Ben Balmford, Sabrina Eisenbarth, Ben Groom, Ville Inkinen, Sarah Meier, Zdenek Plesek, Lorenzo Sileci, and Diana Weinhold)

 Funded by the Natural Environment Research Council, funding call: ‘Economics of Biodiversity’.